-A study published recently in the journal of Electromagnetic Biology and Medicine found that children who use cell phones absorb twice as much of the microwave radiation waves as adults do.
+A study on cellphone radiation was published recently in the journal of Electromagnetic Biology and Medicine and found that children who use cell phones absorb twice as much of the microwave radiation waves as adults do.
 In this same study, claims were made that when cell phones are in one’s pocket most of the day, radiation exposure will exceed the amount of radiation exposure set forth by the Federal Communications Commission.

 These figures are all in comparison to a tall 200 pound man who the FCC used in the study.
 Several people from the non-profit organization Environmental Health Trust, as well as scientists from several universities throughout North and South America, claim that the model used by the FCC is inaccurate.
 They go on to state that in order for this study to be accurate, several different anatomical models should be used, including pregnant women.
 This would provide better information related to the amount of cell phone radiation that is absorbed by adults and children.